CharlesCara/AzureSMRLite/README.md

-# AzureSMRLite: A 'Lite' version of AzureSMR Manage and Interact with Azure Resources.
+# AzureSMRLite: A 'Lite' version of AzureSMR

+### Manage and Interact with Azure Blobs and related Resources.

 [![Project Status: Active - The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/latest/active.svg)](http://www.repostatus.org/#active)